MicrosoftDocs/learn/learn-pr/azure/tour-azure-portal/includes/4-exercise-work-with-blades.md

 1. Click **Windows Server**.

-1. Select the drop down list to see all of the Windows Server images available.
+1. Select the drop-down list to see all of the Windows Server images available.

 1. Click the **X** at the top right-hand corner to close the **Windows Server** window.
 You should now see the **New** blade again.